Barton-upon-Humber: Anglo-Saxon

-The Castledyke South area, has been suggested to be the site of one of the most defining battles in the history of the British Isles.
-Historical sources relating to the Battle of Brunanburh AD 937, tell of a huge fleet of warships entering the River Humber led by Olaf Guthfrithsson.
-Olaf and a coalition force, met King Æthelstan and his army in battle and were overwhelmed, after which, the defeated warriors and their leaders were said to have escaped in their ships.
+The Castledyke South area has been suggested to be the site of the Battle of Brunanburh (AD 937), one of the most defining battles in the history of the British Isles.
+Historical sources tell of a huge fleet of warships entering the Humber led by Olaf Guthfrithsson.
+Olaf and a coalition force were overwhelmed in battle by King Æthelstan and his army, after which the defeated warriors and their leaders were said to have escaped in their ships.

 Medieval

+The name Barton derives from the Old English bere-tūn meaning a 'barley farm'.

-Barton is mentioned as a Medieval borough in documents dating from 1086, 1216–1272 and 1298.
-A ferry to Hull was first recorded in 1086, and remained in operation until 1851, but this was superseded by a ferry at New Holland which began in 1820.
+Barton is mentioned as a medieval borough in documents dating from 1086, 1216–1272 and 1298.
+A ferry to Hull was first recorded in 1086.
 The oldest residential building in Barton is 51 Fleetgate: it dates back to 1325 with the majority of the front of the building dating to 1425.
 The Medieval manor in Barton was Tyrwhitt Hall which dates to at least the 15th century.

 Churches

+There are two medieval churches extant in Barton-upon-Humber, St Peter's and St Mary's, located only about 170 yards apart.

+St Peter's is a large, mostly Anglo-Saxon church.
+The Church of England made it redundant in 1972, after which the remains of some 2,750 people were removed.
+The significance of the human remains lies in their representing the pathology of an isolated community over the period ca. 950-ca. 1850.
+The church was reopened in May 2007 as a resource for medical research into the development of diseases and ossuary practices.
+An excavation report on this, one of England's most extensively investigated parish churches, was published in 2007.

-There are two Medieval churches extant in Barton-upon-Humber, St Peter's and St Mary's, located only about 170 yards apart.
-St Peter's is a large, mostly Anglo-Saxon church and predates St Mary's — which may have originated as a chapel on the original market place, enlarged and increasing in importance as the town's trade thrived in the 12th and 13th centuries.
+St. Peter's predates St. Mary's, which may have originated as a chapel on the original market place.
+St. Mary's was enlarged and increased in importance as the town's trade thrived in the 12th and 13th centuries.